 Typical uptime: 99.6+%

-Tier 1 data centres have been derisively referred to as ‘warehouses with power’, as the investment in these are usually driven by cost and time to market.
+Tier 1 data centers have been derisively referred to as ‘warehouses with power’, as the investment in these is usually driven by cost and time to market.
 They tend to be tactical choices for businesses that need support that fits in their budget or for businesses that don’t rely on real-time service outputs.
-They are designed with a single input for power and for cooling, with little to no provisions for redundancies or outages.
+They are designed with a single input for power and cooling, with little to no provisions for redundancies or outages.

 Typical uptime: 99.7+%

-A Tier 2 data centre is very similar to a Tier 1 centre, as they typically have one path for power and cooling.
-However, Tier 2 data centres do account for redundancies with extra equipment on site; but these tend to be kept separately from main equipment and only used in the case of a total outage.
+A Tier 2 data center is very similar to a Tier 1 center, as they typically have one path for power and cooling.
+However, Tier 2 data centers do account for redundancies with extra equipment on site; but these tend to be kept separately from main equipment and only used in the case of a total outage.

 Typical uptime: 99.98+%

-Data centres classified as Tier 3 are the most common type used by businesses all over the world.
-Tier 3 data centre requirements include all of the prior tiers but add a layer of reliability and long-term viability for businesses looking for year on year support.
-Businesses use Tier 3 centres as strategic assets, as the infrastructures they form part of are built beyond their current IT requirements.
+Data centers classified as Tier 3 are the most common type used by businesses worldwide.
+Tier 3 data center requirements include all of the prior tiers but add a layer of reliability and long-term viability for businesses looking for year-on-year support.
+Businesses use Tier 3 centers as strategic assets, as as the infrastructures they form part of are built beyond their current IT requirements.
 With rigorous uptime requirements, they are designed with multiple paths for cooling and power.
-Measures for multiple redundancies are in place with additional equipment taking power and network connection from independent entries, allowing for concurrent availability.
+Measures for multiple redundancies are in place, with additional equipment taking power and network connection from independent entries, allowing for concurrent availability.

 Typical uptime: 99.99+%

-Tier 4 is the highest possible classification for a data centre and typically costs twice as much to build as a Tier 3 centre.
-This is because every piece of equipment in the facility has a backup powered independently, with a seamless transition in case of a failure.
-This calibre of data centre is built to have no single point of failure, with multiple power and cooling paths into equipment and more than one connection to the main power grid.
-This tier of data centre is not generally as common as the other tiers, and businesses tend to choose Tier 3 options over the increased cost of a Tier 4.
-A proactively maintained and tested Tier 3 data centre infrastructure will serve most businesses better than a single Tier 4 data centre.
-The phenomenon of data gravity (where data attracts data) means that optimising data storage across facilities holds less risk than consolidating everything into a Tier 4 centre.
+Tier 4 is the highest possible classification for a data center and typically costs twice as much to build as a Tier 3 center.
+This is because every piece of equipment in the facility has a backup powered independently, with a seamless transition in case of failure.
+This caliber of data center is built to have no single point of failure, with multiple power and cooling paths into equipment and more than one connection to the main power grid.
+This tier of data center is not generally as common as the other tiers, and businesses tend to choose Tier 3 options over the increased cost of a Tier 4.
+A proactively maintained and tested Tier 3 data center infrastructure will serve most businesses better than a single Tier 4 data center.
+The phenomenon of Data Gravity (where data attracts data) means that optimizing data storage across facilities holds less risk than consolidating everything into a Tier 4 center.